yun-vis/fhstp-bcc-mobile/pages/roomsetup.md

 - [Singleton]: The singleton pattern is a software design pattern that ensures a class has only one instance and provides a global point of access to it.
 It is used when a program needs a single object for tasks like managing a cache, handling logging, or controlling access to a database connection.

+- unique identifier (UID): A unique identifier (UID) is an identifier that is guaranteed to be unique among all identifiers used for those objects and for a specific purpose.
+For example, in database management, unique identifiers distinguish one record from another, which allows data to be retrievable quickly and efficiently without ambiguity or confusion.
+They can also link different records from different tables easily.

 # Open Questions

 - Add New -> Kolin file and class in Android Studio
+- Add material 3 to the current project